hariclerry/mediawiki/tests/playwright/Report.md

 ### Migrating From WebdriverIO

-From the various evaluations done against WebdriverIO, there seems to be great potential replacement in the future.
-Puppeteer and Playwright seem to stand out in terms of both speed and stability.
+From the various evaluations done with Playwright, there seems to be great potential replacement in the future.
+Playwright seem to stand out in terms of both speed and stability.
 However, the question being asked is, is it worth migrating from WebdriverIO to another test automation framework?
 Let’s look at the advantages and disadvantages of a potential migration.

 #### Advantages

-- WebdriverIO is [JavaScript](https://en.wikipedia.org/wiki/JavaScript) based and is built over [Node.js](https://en.wikipedia.org/wiki/Node.js) just like Puppeteer and Playwright thus it will be easier for developers since there would be no differences in programming language.
+- WebdriverIO is [JavaScript](https://en.wikipedia.org/wiki/JavaScript) based and is built over [Node.js](https://en.wikipedia.org/wiki/Node.js) just like Playwright thus making it easier for developers to stick to the same programming language in the face of a potential switch to Playwright.
+- The MediaWiki Core test implementation follows the Page Object Pattern, this would make it easy to write Playwright tests using the existing structure.
+- Playwright has a number of useful features that come with it, some of these features are missing in WebdriverIO thus making it a better option for a switch
+- With the release of WebdriverIO v7, the support for Node v10 has been dropped.
+This will require most MediaWiki projects to upgrade the Node version from Node v10.
+Migrating to Playwright would be a great alternative in the short run.

 #### Disadvantages

 - Investment in WebdriverIO tool.
 Most tests are already written in WebdriverIO.
 About 30 MediaWiki repositories use it, so migrating from it to another tool would require a great deal of time and manpower.
 - Update of documentation.
 Most documentation is already written and has references to WebdriverIO.
 Updating the documentation would require some time.
+- WebdriverIO incorporates Puppeteer as second automation driver tool allowing the extra features which pretty much make up for some of the features that Playwright has, hence no much point in switching to Playwright.

 ## What Next